drpdishant/phpexample/README.md

 Insert Data | Insert Data into MySQL DB using PHP | 2019-02-04 18:13:43

 ```
+Make sure you don't have any service running on
 On refresh it will be similar to:
 ```
 Connected successfully using MySQLi Object Oriented